AI Readiness Audit AI readiness audits start at $3,500

 Inventory

-We review your core systems, warehouse models, reporting layer, and the AI use cases your team is considering.
+We review your core systems, CRM objects, warehouse models, reporting layer, and the AI workflows your team is considering.

 2